Kansas experiment: Defense

-The experiment has been described as a "failure", or that it "failed", by many observers.
-Governor Brownback rejected criticism of his cuts or needs to adjust the law, declaring the cuts a success, and blaming perceptions to the contrary on a "rural recession" and on "the left media", which he said "lies about the tax cuts all the time."
-Other explanations for the repeal have been provided by conservative media and organizations.
-The Wall Street Journal called the repeal the work in part of "unions getting even with the Governor over his education reforms, which included making it easier to fire bad teachers."
+The experiment has been described as a "failure", or having "failed", by many observers.
+Governor Brownback rejected criticism of his cuts or needs to adjust the law, declaring the cuts a success, and blaming perceptions to the contrary on a "rural recession" and on "the left media", which he said "lies about the tax cuts all the time".
+Other explanations for the repeal were provided by conservative media and organizations.
+A Wall Street Journal opinion piece called the repeal the work in part of "unions getting even with the Governor over his education reforms, which included making it easier to fire bad teachers".
 It also defended the tax cuts by citing a low unemployment rate, which was 3.7% as of June 2017, and "considerable small-business formation" in Kansas.
 It called the complete elimination of "pass-through" taxes a mistake that resulted in less revenue than projected because it created a loophole whereby consultants, as well as law practices and accounting firms could avoid taxes.

 Reason, an American libertarian magazine, blamed problems with the experiment on the failure to cut government spending up front, and the failure to eliminate "politically popular" tax exemptions and deductions.
 For the Cato Institute, Daniel J. Mitchell wrote on how the experiment revealed that "many Republicans" are actually "pro-tax big spenders" but said a "long-run" victory for the experiment since the post-repeal tax rates will still be "significantly lower" than before the Brownback experiment.
 It agreed that Republicans should not claim that "tax cuts pay for themselves".
 The Center on Budget and Policy Priorities dismissed conservative explanations for what Michael Mazerov described as the "failure of 'supply-side' tax cuts, writing: "Former supporters have offered explanations for this failure to prevent the Kansas experience from discrediting 'supply-side' economic strategies more broadly.
 But the evidence does not support these explanations.
 Rather, the Kansas experience adds to the already compelling evidence that cutting taxes does not improve state economic performance."